ddnexus/elastics-doc/source/doc/4-flex-model/4-Modules/2-Flex::ModelIndexer.md

 * `record.flex_source`
 * `record.flex_indexable?`

-Besides you can define a `Model.flex_result` method in order to customize the results {% see 2.4 %}
+Besides you can define a `Model.flex_result` method in order to customize the results {% see 2.4#modelflex_resultresult Model.flex_result %}

 ## Class Methods